rossattism/42.Projects/README.md

 Click <a href="https://42.fr/en/homepage/" />here</a> for further details.

-## Piscines
+## Piscines Projects
+The Piscines are <b>short immersive bootcamps</b> that aim to introduce participants to programming languages. </i>

 <p> <b> <a href="https://github.com/RossattiSM/42.Piscine" />C Piscine</a> </b> </p>

->The "C Piscine", a 26-day C programming bootcamp, is the selection process for becoming a former student.
+>A 26-day C programming bootcamp which is the selection process for becoming a former student.

 <p> <b> <a href="https://github.com/RossattiSM/42.Discovery-Web" />Discovery Web Piscine</a> </b> </p>

->The "Discovery Web Piscine" is a 5-day web development bootcamp which aims to introduce participants to web development.
+>A 5-day web bootcamp which aims to introduce participants to 42's methodology and web development.

-## Cursus
+## Cursus Projects

 <p> <b> Level 1: </b> Libft </p>